Articles from Aids To Forensic Medicine And Toxicology

 of scarlatina, have been noticed.
 Dilatation of the pupil occurs,

-whether the poison be taken internally or applied locally to the eye.
+poison be taken internally or applied locally to the eye.

 Post-Mortem Appearances.--Congestion of cerebral vessels, dilated